Poisoning Web-Scale Training Datasets is Practical: Split-View Data Poisoning

 \paragraph{Visualizing dataset crawlers} Using our log files, we can visualize the ways in which dataset downloaders access these datasets by plotting URL requests as a function of time.
 We order the set of URLs we bought for each dataset according to their order in the original dataset index.
 In this way, crawlers that process the dataset index linearly should appear (roughly) as a linear line in our plot of URL requests over time.
 To improve clarity, we assign each unique IP that accesses our server a separate random color.

-We show this plot for the Conceptual 12M dataset in Figure~\ref{fig:overtime}.
-We can find several trends in this data.
+Figure~\ref{fig:overtime} gives this plot for the Conceptual 12M dataset.
+We find several trends in this data.
 First, most users who download this dataset do so in a linear order from the first to the last URL.
 However, the \emph{rate} at which URLs are accessed is highly variable: some downloaders crawl the entire dataset in a few hours, while others take several weeks to download the same dataset.
 We also observe some users that batch the data into chunks and download each chunk in parallel, as well as users that pause their download momentarily and then resume a few hours later (on a different IP).

 While our strict precision and recall requirements already give strong evidence that the IP addresses we logged were indeed downloading the dataset, the linear ordering of URL requests from these addresses all but confirms this.
 Indeed, because the ordering of URLs in the dataset index is \emph{random} (instead of, say, alphabetical), a dataset download appears to be the only explanation for why the URLs would be linearly accessed in this particular order.